dataclay/rigged-projects/README.md

 ### display-albums

 >![Preview of the display-albums Autograf](display-albums/preview-display-albums.png)
 >The very first Autograf built with Templater!
 This is a relic from the Templater 1.0 days, but it still works flawlessly.
 It shows text, footage, and solid layers mapped to a sample data set of music albums by various artists.
+Also, you can see how fonts specified in data can update a text layer's character style.
 Some references to footage assets in [the sample data](display-albums/data/albums.json) are invalid by design so you can see how Templater handles faulty footage.
 You can also see what the purpose of the `target` property is when performing batch output operations.
 With the `target` property, [you can have Templater output a specific composition](https://support.dataclay.com/templater/content/concepts/output/target_composition.htm) within the project.

 ### text-animators-highlight